wildonion/gem/README.md

 > To update a user access level to dev first signup the user using `/auth/signup` API then run the binary like so: `./app wildonion 0`

-> Before running the deploy script make sure that you've installed the nodejs and also set the `cluster` field to the `mainnet` address of your node like Alchemy node, inside the `Anchor.toml`
+> Before running the deploy script make sure that you've installed the nodejs and also set the `cluster` field to the `mainnet` or the address of your node on either devnet or mainnet like Alchemy node, inside the `Anchor.toml`

 > Also make sure that your account has enough balance for deploying the program.